Healthy Homes Assessment Paremata

 Home Assessments Paremata for Rental Properties

-There are numerous concerns to check in a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
+There are a variety of things you should look for in a house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
 A few examples are:

 • Does the ceiling insulation need to be topped up or replaced?

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert advice get in touch now and schedule your rental property home evaluation.
+The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert advice get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties